jnozzi/cocoadev.com/markdown/FirstTimeCProblems.md

 Of course, I have tried it without the .h as well.

-So the question is, when I use cc (in the terminal) or General/XCode to compile, why isn't this compiling. and 2., where is the iostream.h file located?
+So the question is, when I use cc (in the terminal) or XCode to compile, why isn't this compiling. and 2., where is the iostream.h file located?
 Isn't it supposed to be in usr/include?
 And 3.
 If I'm missing the file, what can I do to replace it?

 ---